Commercial

 Where Commercial Construction Fits

 Commercial Construction is a strong fit when the owner has clear operating objectives and the project team needs a practical way to translate those objectives into a buildable sequence.
-In and around Katy, that usually means work involving retail centers, commercial office projects, and owner-user service campuses with a schedule that has to stay honest under real field conditions.
+In and around Katy, that usually means work involving retail pad concrete and parking fields, commercial office foundations and aprons, and service-commercial flatwork and drive approaches with a schedule that has to stay honest under real field conditions.

 What Commercial Construction Includes